PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 * 2018 Valedictorians

-Congratulations with a short speech by a Valedictorian from 2018 class.
+Congratulations with a speech by Valedictorian from 2018 class.

 * 2018 Chinese Rose Princess